awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics-batch.md

 The criteria you can add to a category include:
 + **Non\-talk time**: Periods of time when neither the customer nor the agent is talking\.
-+ **Interruptions**: When either the customer or the agent is interrupting the other person\.
++ **Interruptions**: When the customer or the agent is interrupting the other person\.
-+ **Customer or agent sentiment**: How either the customer or the agent is feeling during a specified time period\.
++ **Customer or agent sentiment**: How the customer or the agent is feeling during a specified time period\.
 If at least 50 percent of the conversation turns \(the back\-and\-forth between two speakers\) in a specified time period match the specified sentiment, Amazon Transcribe considers the sentiment a match\.
 + **Keywords or phrases**: Matches part of the transcription based on an exact phrase\.
 For example, if you set a filter for the phrase "I want to speak to the manager", Amazon Transcribe filters for that *exact* phrase\.

 You can also flag the inverse of the previous criteria \(talk time, lack of interruptions, a sentiment not being present, and the lack of a specific phrase\)\.